ChimeraTK/DeviceAccess/doc/spec_TransferElement.md

 ## D. Requirements for full implementations (e.g. in backends) ##

 * 1. If ChimeraTK::AccessMode::wait_for_new_data is specified:
-  * 1.1 The ChimeraTK::TransferElement::readQueue is a cppext::future_queue of type 'void' which exists in each transfer element.
+  * 1.1 The ChimeraTK::TransferElement::_readQueue is a cppext::future_queue of type 'void' which exists in each transfer element.
 For transfer elements with AccessMode::wait_for_new_data it usually is the continuation queue of another future_queue which is transporting the data.
 The data type is implementation dependent.
-Common functionality like exception handling and waiting for new data is implemented on ChimeraTK::TransferElement::readQueue.
+Common functionality like exception handling and waiting for new data is implemented on ChimeraTK::TransferElement::_readQueue.
-  * 1.2 ChimeraTK::TransferElement::readQueue is initialised in the constructor.
+  * 1.2 ChimeraTK::TransferElement::_readQueue is initialised in the constructor.
 [TBD: Allow setting the queue length through the public API?]
-  * 1.3 ChimeraTK::TransferElement::readQueue is pushed whenever new data has arrived.
+  * 1.3 ChimeraTK::TransferElement::_readQueue is pushed whenever new data has arrived.
 If important for the implementation, the return value of cppext::future_queue::push_overwirte() will tell whether data has been discarded (*).

   * 1.4 In case an exception is detected during an asychronous transfer (for instance in a separate thread), the exception must be stored on the ChimeraTK::TransferElement::readQueue.
 The TransferFuture will then make sure that the exception is properly rethrown in postRead (just like for synchronous transfers).